 Best Innovative: Black Diamond Gridlock Magnetron Carabiner

 The glossy black and red Black Diamond Gridlock Magnetron Carabiner wins top marks for innovation, taking auto-locking technology and carabiner shape to the next level.
-Expressly designed as a belay carabiner, it uses magnets in the gate and a steel insert in the nose to create a self-clearing auto-locking system that Amazon reviewers have labeled as the safest on the market.
+Expressly designed as a belay carabiner, it uses magnets in the gate and a steel insert in the nose to create a self-clearing auto-locking system.
 The straight gate has a 21mm opening, a keylock nose and can be operated easily with either hand.